 Key Points: Genetic Code

-- The genetic code is the specific sequence of nitrogenous bases in DNA or mRNA that determines the order of amino acids in a protein.
+- The genetic code is the relationship between the sequence of nucleotides in DNA/mRNA and the sequence of amino acids in a protein, thus controlling protein synthesis.

-- The genetic code is degenerate, meaning more than one codon can code for the same amino acid, showing the wobble effect at the third base.
+- The genetic code is degenerate, meaning more than one codon can code for the same amino acid, often due to variation at the third base (wobble position).

 Key Points: Mechanism of Translation